 These positions are known to only a select few – people who know people who can fill these jobs quickly and efficiently.
 Your goal is to leverage your sphere of influence to reach these influential contacts.

 What used to be “six degrees of separation” is now 3.5 degrees, according to Facebook.
 This is good news for job seekers looking to expand their networks.

-2.)
-Leverage sites, such as LinkedIn and Plaxo that are well-known for their ability to connect employers and job candidates.
-For these sites, it’s critical that your online profile (a) tells your story in a compelling and professional manner and (b) includes your best work samples.
+For websites such as LinkedIn and Plaxo, it’s critical that your online profile (a) tells your story in a compelling and professional manner and (b) includes your best work samples.
 Be sure to include hyperlinks, photos, videos, and plenty of testimonials.

 *The views and opinions expressed are of the author and do not represent the Brian Lamb School of Communication.